 How much does a bank reference letter cost?

 Established business customers often get them free.
 Otherwise expect $25 to $100.
+Some banks waive the fee for customers above a certain account tier — worth asking before you assume you'll be charged.

 How long does it take to get a bank reference letter?

 5 to 10 business days is standard.
 Most major banks offer expedited processing for an additional fee.
+State your deadline clearly when you request it — banks that know a deadline exists tend to move faster.

 Can I reuse one bank reference letter for multiple applications?